RoboCAP: Robotic Classification and Precision Pouring of Diverse Liquids and Granular Media with Capacitive Sensing: Results and Discussions

 In comparison to past works~\cite{schenck2017visual, do2019accurate, narasimhan2022self, kennedy2019autonomous, dong2019precision, wang2023robot, babaians2022pournet}, RoboCAP obtains low error for robotic pouring while also generalizing to a diverse set of granular media and liquids with vastly different physical properties.
-Most previous methods are restricted to non-opaque containers and focus on pouring to target liquid levels, limiting the ability to precisely pour.
-In contrast to all prior work, RoboCAP precisely pours by estimating weight of the substance leaving the container allowing us to achieve state-of-the-art performance of 2.3 g mean error over 200 trials with target pour weights ranging from 50g-125g.
+Notably, the PWP model allows our method to predict when pouring begins in addition to the overall pour rate.
+In contrast to all prior work, RoboCAP precisely pours by estimating weight of the substance leaving the container allowing us to achieve state-of-the-art performance of 2.3 g mean error over 200 trials with target pour weights ranging from 50g-125g regardless of container opacity.